michaelmusty/.dotfiles/README.markdown

 2.05a, such as newer `shopt` options or `PROMPT_DIRTRIM`, they are only run after testing `BASH_VERSINFO` appropriately.

-When I use any other Bourne-compatible shell, I’m generally happy to accept its defaults for interactive behavior.
+When I use any other Bourne-compatible shell, I'm generally happy to accept its defaults for interactive behavior.

 A terminal session with my prompt looks something like this: